tjfulle/felab/_sources/Introduction/Install.txt

 Obtaining ``pyfem2``
 --------------------

-``pyfem2`` is a pure Python package requiring only , in addition to the standard library. may be obtained in several ways, but the easiest is to download and install the `Anaconda <http://www.continuum.io>`__ Python Distribution. is also easily installed on linux using the distribution’s package manager.
+``pyfem2`` is a pure Python package requiring only `numpy
+<https://scipy.org>`__, in addition to the standard library. numpy may be
+obtained in several ways, but the easiest is to download and install the `Anaconda <https://www.continuum.io>`__ Python Distribution. is also easily installed on linux using the distribution’s package manager.

 ``pyfem2`` is installed by first